 How did he overcome his crippling self-doubt?
 A key quote from his time in office and notes from cognitive psychologists give us a hint.

-To understand how and why uncertainty holds you back in life, it’s good to understand doubt in the first place.
+To understand how and why uncertainty holds you back in life, it’s best to understand the foundation of doubt first.
 In the world of science, psychologists like to classify doubt in two separate categories: general doubt and self-doubt.

-- Self-doubt: uncertainty within yourself.
-This is when you question your own abilities and struggle with your decisions, like what toppings you should choose for the all-important pizza.
+Self-doubt: uncertainty within yourself.
+This is when you question your own abilities and struggle with your decisions, like what toppings you should choose for that pizza.

-In many ways, general doubt can be good because it forces you to re-examine your beliefs and think critically about things you’ve always accepted as true.
+In many ways, general doubt can be good because it forces you to re-examine your beliefs and think critically.
 If you’re really hungry and doubt the pizza place will get your order to you on time, you might find a more reliable shop.